 You can rinse it with cool water to remove saliva from the mouth guard and then dry it with a soft cloth or let it air dry.
 After it’s dry, put it back in its vented case.
 Occasionally rinse the case as well to remove any dust and debris that gets on it.

 Also, brush the mouth guard with a soft-bristled brush every couple of weeks or so to remove any germs from it.
-One of our dentist in Wilkes-Barre, PA can show you which type of toothbrush and toothpaste or gel to use on it.
+One of our dentist can show you which type of toothbrush and toothpaste or gel to use on it.

 Remember to inspect the mouth guard about every month or so.
 The last thing that you want to happen is for it to sustain damage.
 A small tear in a mouth guard could be uncomfortable while you’re wearing it, so if it does sustain damage, contact one of our dentists at NEPA Dental Group to order a replacement.